MystenLabs/graphql-benchmark/README.md

 # Performance Parity Checks (WIP)

-`./run_performance_parity.sh` will kick off the benchmarks stored in `evaluation/parity/benchmarks` and write to `experiments/evaluation/parity/benchmarks/uniqueTimestamp/jsonFile.json`
+`./run_performance_parity.sh` will kick off the benchmarks stored in `evaluation/parity/benchmarks` and write to `experiments/evaluation/parity/benchmarks/uniqueTimestamp/suite/jsonFile.json`

+Within the top-level `evaluation/parity/benchmarks`, we have dirs representing suites for `balance`, `coin`, and so on.
+The script will create a corresponding dir in `experiments/evaluation/parity/benchmarks/timestamp`, where the files nested in that path will mirror the structure of the original suite.